jolantadjatlova/geogenius/README.md

 - [MDN Web Docs](https://developer.mozilla.org/) – for official HTML, CSS, and JavaScript references and examples.
 - [Stack Overflow](https://stackoverflow.com/) – for troubleshooting and community support.
 - [W3Schools](https://www.w3schools.com/) – for additional syntax and styling resources.
+- [YouTube](https://youtube.com) - for tutorials and walkthroughs.
+- [CodePen](https://codepen.io/) – used for testing small code snippets, experimenting with logic, and isolating UI behaviour before adding into the main project.
 - **ChatGPT** – used as a supportive tool to clarify coding concepts, structure documentation (README), and refine explanations or error messages during development.

 #### Images